Infectious Diseases Statement

 Students

 As noted above, applicants are notified of the program’s policy on Blood Borne Infectious Diseases during the admissions process.
-Once accepted into the Dental Hygiene program, each student must complete a Medical History form and undergo a physical, requiring their doctor to authorize the student’s participation in the program.
-If the student has an infectious disease, the Dental Hygiene Department Chair would learn this from review of the student’s medical release forms.
+Once accepted into a Dental Program, each student must complete a Medical History form and undergo a physical, requiring their doctor to authorize the student’s participation in the program.
+If the student has an infectious disease, the Dental Program Department Chair would learn this from review of the student’s medical release forms.
 Students with a positive finding are counseled about possible risks they pose to the patient and they are asked to discuss the risks with their healthcare provider.
 The decision to notify a patient of their status rests with the student, based on confidentiality procedures for Health Care Workers.
 Students learn standard precautions and are expected to follow them to protect themselves and their patients.
 Infection control is evaluated daily in the clinical and laboratory settings.
 If a student has an open wound or weeping lesion on his/her skin, he/she may be asked to reschedule the patient and not treat patients until the lesion has healed or he/she is deemed safe to treat patients.
 As noted above, students may not refuse to treat a patient based on the patients’ disease status.

 Patients